SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 Use [Tree](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/tree.md) to capture the original directory structure of the transfer as a text representation.
 This provides a handy overview of the transfer and supports later appraisal, arrangement and description.

 Run Tree via command line in Terminal: `$ tree -d -o <<file_path_for_output_report>> <<path_to_target_folder>>`
-- The `-d` flag means Tree will list only directories; omit to show all contents down to the file level if desired.
+- The `-d` flag = list only directories; omit to show all contents down to the file level if desired.
 - The `-o` flag = output a text report to the specified location (include the file name with `.txt` extenion, e.g. `tree.txt`).
-- The easiest way to get the `<<path_to_target_folder>>` is to simply drag the transfer folder into the Terminal window.
+- The easiest way to get the `<<path_to_target_folder>>` is to simply drag the transfer package into the Terminal window.

-For more information about Tree (installation and use), see: [Digital Repository Utilities > Tree](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/tree.md).
+For more information (installation and use), see the [Tree page](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/tree.md) in the Archives' [Digital Repository Utilities site](https://github.com/SFU-Archives/digital-repository-utilities/README.md).

 <br clear="all"/>